danielschwensen/danielschwensen.github.io/_posts/2019-08-31-wordpress-docker-playground.md

 tags: docker wordpress docker-compose MySQL Powershell
 ---

-# Get a Docker based Wordpress playground in a heartbeat

 WordPress or PHP developers may find it difficult to do a fresh installation of WordPress and MySQL in a quick manner.
 This is where Docker comes to rescue.
 With Docker, one can quickly commission and de-commission a WordPress & MySQL development environment in no time.

 ## Requirements